MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/Win-10-microsoft-edge-assistance-offered.md

 ## <a name="out-of-scope"></a>Fora do escopo

 Os serviços FastTrack não incluem:
-- Gerenciamento de projetos de implantação do Microsoft Edge no cliente.
+- Gerenciamento de projetos de implantação do Microsoft Edge do cliente.
 - Suporte no local.